Back Back

 Skills For Learning drop-in sessions and workshops

-Skills for Learning isa team of librarians who can support you with a range of different academic skills, including searching for literature, academic writing and referencing.
+Skills for Learning is a team of librarians who can support you with a range of different academic skills, including searching for literature, academic writing and referencing.

 If you’d like to see someone in person about your academic skills, the first place to go is our drop-in service.
 This is held at CityWalsall and Telford libraries.
 There’s no need to book – just come along at the following times: